-The majority of melena (black, tarry stool) originates proximal to the ligament of Treitz (90 percent), though it may also originate from the small bowel or right colon .
+The majority of melena (black, tarry stool) originates proximal to the ligament of Treitz (90 percent), though it may also originate from the oropharynx or nasopharynx, small bowel, or right colon .
 Melena may be seen with variable degrees of blood loss, being seen with as little as 50 mL of blood .

 Hematochezia (red or maroon blood in the stool) is usually due to lower GI bleeding.
 However, it can occur with massive upper GI bleeding , which is typically associated with orthostatic hypotension.
 (See 'Physical examination' below.)

 Past medical history — Patients should be asked about prior episodes of upper GI bleeding, since up to 60 percent of patients with a history of an upper GI bleed are bleeding from the same lesion .
 In addition, the patient's past medical history should be reviewed to identify important comorbid conditions that may lead to upper GI bleeding or may influence the patient's subsequent management.